brianmunson/MapperTwitter/about.md

 a node will show the hashtags used by tweets in that node.Tweets also represent the users that made them.
 The color of each node corresponds with the relative density of the trait in the "color filter" option.
-For example, using the "Spectral" coloring option with "friends" as the color filter, warmer colors represent users with a lower average friend count as compared to other users in the data set.
+For example, using the "Spectral" coloring option with "friends" as the color filter, warmer colors represent users with a higher average friend count as compared to other users in the data set.

 The graph is highly interactive and customizable.
 You can zoom and drag the graph, and move nodes around as you please.
 There are three main tabs of choices for altering the graph or its appearance.